 Annual parking decals are only available to Cape Coral residents and Cape Coral based businesses, and they are valid one year from the date of purchase.
-They may be purchased at the Parks & Recreation counter in City Hall (239-573-3128), at the Harbor Master’s location within the Yacht Club Community Park, or at the front counter of the Yacht Club Ballroom with cash, check, or credit card.
+They may be purchased at the Parks & Recreation counter in City Hall (239-573-3128), or at the front counter of the Yacht Club Ballroom with cash, check, or credit card.

 REQUIRED TO BRING:

 - Proof of Cape Coral residency (i.e. local utility bill) w/ corresponding name address on it.

 Cape Coral’s five improved boat ramps include the Yacht Club Boat Ramp, located within the Yacht Club Community Park, Burnt Store Boat Ramp, located just north of Pine Island Road on Burnt Store Road, BMX Boat Ramp (freshwater) at the NE intersection of Skyline Blvd and Trafalgar, Horton Boat Ramp located next to the Midpoint Bridge on Everest Parkway, and Rosen Park Boat Ramp located along the Chantry Canal just east of 24th Ave.